Authentic Autographs - Handprint and Signature - Tegata

 Imported from Japan.

 These Tegata are authenticated original handprints and signatures by the named wrestlers.
 These are not prints.
 Each Tegata is unique.
-Please view the image carefully to view the autograph, handprint ink splats, and edge conditions unique to each handprint and autograph.
+Please view the image carefully to view the autograph, handprint ink splats, surface conditions, and edge conditions unique to each handprint and autograph.

 Each Tegata is created on a white sheet of paper backed by firm paperboard with a very small (1/16") gold colored border.
 Tegata handprints are usually inked in black or red and then signed by the wrestler.
 The reverse of each Tegata has the wrestler's name in English letters as authenticated by a sumo expert in Japan.
 There is an unpublished serial number for each Tegata on the reverse as well. bigSUMOfan will mark the reverse for provenance.